pravega/pravega/documentation/src/docs/streamcuts.md

 ## Definition

 A Pravega stream is formed by one or multiple parallel segments for storing/reading events.
-A Pravega stream is elastic, as it handles the changes in the number of parallel segments along time to accommodate the fluctuating workloads.
+A Pravega stream is elastic, as it handles the changes in the number of parallel segments along time to accommodate fluctuating workloads.
 A `StreamCut` represents a consistent position in the stream.
 It contains a set of segments and offset pairs for a single stream which represents the complete keyspace at a given point in time.
 The offset always points to the event boundary and hence there will be no offset pointing to